pal-robotics/brax_training_viewer/README.md

 -   `conda activate test`
 -   `cd` to the root folder of this repo
 -   run `git submodule update --init --recursive`
+-   run `pip install -e braxviewer/brax`
 -   run `pip install .`
 -   run `pip install -r requirements.txt `
 -   (Optionally) install Jax with hardware acceleration: `pip install -U "jax[cuda12]"` or `pip install -U "jax[cuda11]"` or `pip install -U "jax[tpu]"`
--   You can try the examples in the `demo/` folder, for example: `python demo/cartpole.py`
+-   You can try the examples in the `examples/` folder, for example: `python examples/cartpole/cartpole.py`
--   Open a web browser and go to `http://127.0.0.1:8000/` for the viewer.
+-   Open a web browser and go to `http://127.0.0.1:8081/` for the viewer.

 ### UV
 [UV](https://github.com/astral-sh/uv) is an extremely fast Python package installer and resolver, written in Rust.